-Yes No C8A Does your institution make use of SAT, ACT, or SAT Subject Test scores in admission decisions for first-time, first-year, degree-seeking Х applicants?

-88A ADMISSION

-BA Require Recommend Require for Some Consider if Submitted Not Us

-SAT or ACT Х

-BA ACT only

-BA SAT only

-8A SAT and SAT Subject Tests or ACT

-8A SAT Subject Tests only

-8B If your institution will make use for Fall 2013, please indicate win the admissions process): 8B ACT with Writing Component r which ONE of the foll -

-8B ACT with Writing component re 8B ACT with or without Writing co

-8C Please indicate how your insti- 8C 8C For admission tution will use the SA AT or ACT writing o component; check all SAT essay X that apply: ACT essay X 3

-8C For placement

-8C For advising

-SC In place of an application essa у

-8C As a validity check on the application essay

-8C No college policy as of now 8C Not using essay component

-BD In addition, does your institution emic advising?

-:8D Yes No

-Х

-BE Latest date by which SAT or A July 1, 2010

-BE Latest date by which SAT Subj fall-term admission ect Test scores mus t be received for

-allow if the second second

-8F If necessary, use this space to 8F ciarity your test polic cies (e.g., if tests a ire recommended for some students,

-C8G Please indicate which tests your in stitution uses for place ement (e.g. state teg ste).

--

-BG SAT

-BG ACT

-3G SAT Subject Tests

-8G AP
+Yes No C8A Does your institution make use of SAT, ACT, or SAT Subject Test scores in admission decisions for first-time, first-year, degree-seeking х applicants?

+C8A If yes, place check marks in the appropriate boxes below to reflect your institution's policies for use in admission for Fall 2015.

+C8A ADMISSION

+C8A Require Recommend Require for Some Consider if Submitted Not Used

+Submitted

+C8A SAT or ACT х

+C8A ACT only

+C8A SAT only

+C8A SAT and SAT Subject Tests or

+ACT

+C8A SAT Subject Tests only

+C8B If your institution will make use of the ACT in admission decisions for first-time, first-year, degree-seeking applicants for Fall 2015, please indicate which ONE of the following applies: (regardless of whether the writing score will be used in the admissions process):

+C8B ACT with Writing Component required

+C8B ACT with Writing component recommended

+C8B ACT with or without Writing component accepted

+Common Data Set 2013-2014

+Please indicate how your institution will use the SAT o or ACT writing comr onent: check all that apply

+C8C SAT essay ACT essay

+C8C For admission х х

+C8C For placement

+C8C For advising

+C8C In place of an application essay

+C8C As a validity check on the application essay

+C8C No college policy as of now

+C8C Not using essay component

+C8D In addition, does your institution use applicants' test scores for academic advising?
+C8D Yes No

+C8E Latest date by which SAT or ACT scores must be received for fall- July 1, 2013 C8E Latest date by which SAT Subject Test scores must be received for fall-term admission

+C8F If necessary, use this space to clarify your test policies (e.g., if tests are recommended for some students, C8F SAT and/or ACT may not be required of international applicants or non-traditional adult students.

+C8G Please indicate which tests your institution uses for placement (e.g., state tests):

+C8G SAT

+C8G ACT

+C8G SAT Subject Tests

+C8G AP

+C8G CLEP

+C8G Institutional Exam х Math and foreign language

+C8G State Exam (specify):